StanfordASL/AMoD-toolkit/README.md

 ### Regression tests
 [`CompareWithAMoDpowerTest`](Test/CompareWithAMoDpowerTest.m) verifies that this code is consistent with AMoD-power.
 In particular, it verifies that the matrices for the LP are equal and that the value of the objective function at optimality is within a small tolerance.

 To run this test, the folder with the AMoD-power repository must be in your MATLAB path.
 Furthermore, the same solver used in AMoD-power must be available for YALMIP (i.e., in the MATLAB path).
 At the time of writing, this is MOSEK's linprog overload.
+Thus, you need to modify the paths in `setupOnce` accordingly before running the test.

 ## Contributing